Kotti/kotti_user_manual/docs/introduction/users_and_roles.rst

 restricted in what they can view, what they can add and edit.
 In the classic example, a newspaper could have user groups for reporters, photographers, editors, managers, etc. Each would have specific responsibilities and rights.
-A reporter can only write and compile articles, together with photographers.
+A reporter can only write and compile articles, along with photographers.
+Together they could belong to a "Creators" group.
 An editor can edit their work, but is not allowed to publish.
 Only managers can publish content.

+..
+Image:: ../images/newspaper_workflow.png

 Even a small business with a handful of employees, or a small non-profit with just a few members, can benefit from some form of structure like this.
 Kotti